-To view any currently impounded pets please Click here.
+To view any currently impounded pets, view the map at the Douglas Dashboard: Click here.

-There are a lot of myths about what happens to dogs when Council is called to collect them or they are found wandering at large.
+There are a lot of myths about what happens to dogs when Council is called to collect them or when they’re found wandering at large.

 This is what happens when a dog is impounded in Douglas:

 Of the 112 dogs impounded in the last financial year, 67 were claimed by their owners, 28 were re-homed and 17 were euthanized.

 Of the 17 that were euthanized, 13 of those dogs were surrendered to Council by their owners following a dog attack or for behavioural issues.

 If you find a lost or injured dog in the Douglas Shire, please contact Council and let one of our officers help.
 Our aim is to reunite dogs with their owners as quickly as possible and ensure that they are looked after in the meantime.

 Animals may only be released from the pound after full payment of impounding and sustenance fees, and where applicable registration fees.
 All impounded dogs and cats are required to be registered prior to release.